 N.C.
 Cooperative Extension in Pender County is an agency funded by a cooperative agreement between federal, state and local governments.
 Extension brings research-based agricultural, food and youth programs that create economic, societal, and intellectual prosperity for all North Carolinians.

-Pender County Extension has four full time and two part-time staff.
-The County Extension Director, Consumer Horticulture and Local Foods Agent, 4-H Youth Development Agent and Administrative Assistant are full time with matching county funds.
-The Expanded Foods and Nutrition Program (EFNEP) Program Assistant is full time (100% USDA/NCSU funded for 3 years), the 4-H Program Assistant is part time (100% county funded) and the Empowering Youth and Families (EYF) Program Assistant (100% NCSU grant funded).
+Pender County Extension has four full-time and two part-time staff.
+The County Extension Director, Consumer Horticulture and Local Foods Agent, 4-H Youth Development Agent, and Administrative Assistant are full-time with matching county funds.
+The Expanded Foods and Nutrition Program (EFNEP) Program Assistant is full-time (100% USDA/NCSU funded for three years), the 4-H Program Assistant is part-time (100% county funded), and the Empowering Youth and Families (EYF) Program Assistant (100% NCSU grant funded).

-Through one-on-one site visits, phone calls and workshops County Agents and staff delivered research-based information to an estimated 250,557 people (237,026 digitally) at 2,375 classroom, education and community events across 1,000 contact hours.
-County Agents, staff, and volunteers raised $27,382 for program support and camp and college scholarships through fund raising events, program fees, private donations, and grants.
-569 farmers, 4-H leaders and Extension Master Gardener℠ volunteers and teachers donated 4,248 hours of time (up from 3,250 hours in 2021), with 2,493 secondary contacts and resources worth $127,227 in 2022.
+Through one-on-one site visits, phone calls and workshops, County Agents and staff delivered research-based information to an estimated 250,557 people (237,026 digitally) at 2,375 classroom, education, and community events across 1,000 contact hours.
+County Agents, staff, and volunteers raised $27,382 for program support and camp and college scholarships through fundraising events, program fees, private donations, and grants.
+569 farmers, 4-H leaders, Extension Master Gardener℠ volunteers, and teachers donated 4,248 hours of time (up from 3,250 hours in 2021), with 2,493 secondary contacts and resources worth $127,227 in 2022.
 These contributions increase the reach of Cooperative Extension programming, helping cover the cost of Extension programs and projects in Pender County.